Switzerland Trips Logo

 Alpine Sensation & Lindt Swiss Chocolate Heaven

-The visitor complex includes an interactive tunnel walk telling the history of the Jungfrau Railway, and a Lindt chocolate shop and experience area — both popular with families and first-time visitors.
+The visitor complex includes an interactive walk through the history of the Jungfrau Railway — a tunnel installation with audio, light, and photographs documenting the 16-year construction.
+The Lindt shop and chocolate tasting area is popular with families and makes for a warm break after the outdoor terrace.

 Snow Fun Park

-In the area outside the complex (weather and snow conditions permitting), there are short ski and sledge runs, a zip line, and a snow plateau where you can walk onto the glacier.
-Access conditions and inclusions vary by season and by the package you purchased.
+In the area outside the complex (weather and snow conditions permitting), there are short ski and sledge runs, a zip line, and a snow plateau where you can walk directly onto the glacier surface.
+Conditions and inclusions vary by season and by the package you purchased — check your specific booking for what is available during your visit.

 🏔️ Day Trips from Zurich & Lucerne